vercel/next.js/docs/api-reference/next/image.md

 - `sizes` - Defines what proportion of the screen you expect the image to take up.
 Recommended, as it helps serve the correct sized image to each device.
 [More info](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img#attr-sizes).
 - `quality` - The quality of the optimized image, an integer between 1 and 100 where 100 is the best quality.
 Default 75.
 - `loading` - The loading behavior.
 When `lazy`, defer loading the image until it reaches a calculated distance from the viewport.
 When `eager`, load the image immediately.
 Default `lazy`.
 [More info](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img#attr-loading)
 - `priority` - When true, the image will be considered high priority and [preload](https://web.dev/preload-responsive-images/).
+Should only be used when the image is visible above the fold.
-- `unoptimized` - When true, the source image will be served as-is instead of resizing and changing quality.
+- `unoptimized` - When true, the source image will be served as-is instead of changing quality, size, or format.
 - `unsized` - **Deprecated** When true, the `width` and `height` requirement can by bypassed.
 Use the `layout` property instead!

 All other properties on the `<Image>` component will be passed to the underlying `<img>` element.